Family Time (album)

-Family Time is an album by Jamaican musician Ziggy Marley, released in 2009 through the record label Tuff Gong.
+Family Time is the third studio album by Jamaican musician Ziggy Marley, released in 2009 through the record label Tuff Gong.
 In 2010, the album earned Marley the Grammy Award for Best Musical Album for Children.
 A portion of the album's proceeds were donated to Chepstowe Basic School, Port Antonio, Jamaica.
+It is led by the single "Walk Tall" featuring Paul Simon.

 In 2020, Marley released a follow-up album entitled More Family Time.